piyushsharma1209/Piyush-Sharma-Interaction-Design-CA/README.md

 This project is for exam at my school.
 In this project i have made e website for a blog page with shows reviews for mobile phones from various brands.

 - Homepage
+- Games (New and Used) page
 - Contact page with requirments
-- Carousel on homepage
-- About page
-- Blog page
-- Specific blog page
+- Working Cart page
+- Menu for mobile screens

 ## Built With